 Onwards and upwards

-Since working together with 3stepIT and embracing the TLM approach, Newsec has significantly reduced its carbon footprint and TCO per device, as well as almost eliminating electronic waste.
+Since working together with 3stepIT and embracing the TLM approach, Newsec has made a significantly reduced their Total Cost of IT Ownership and their e-waste.

 Being able to easily refresh aged laptops every three years by sending them to 3stepIT to be securely wiped with best-in-class data erasure software, and subsequently replacing them with better models, means Newsec’s approach to tech acquisition is not only environmentally-friendly, but simple.